 In a hospital, the circle of care includes:

-In practice, the hospital is not required to obtain an individual's written or verbal consent every time personal health information is collected, used or disclosed.
+Question: PHIPA requires that hospitals obtain an individual's consent to collect, use and disclose his/her personal health information.
+How will Pembroke Regional Hospital obtain such consent?In practice, the hospital is not required to obtain an individual's written or verbal consent every time personal health information is collected, used or disclosed.
 PHIPA permits the hospital to assume implied consent where information is exchanged between custodians within the circle of care for the purpose of providing direct health care – unless a custodian is aware that an individual has expressly withheld or withdrawn his/her consent.

 Consent may never be implied for an individual who specifies that his/her personal health information may not be collected used or disclosed.